 Richard Neal works as a producer, recording engineer, studio/performing musician, songwriter, recording artist, and teacher.

-A shortlist of recent recording credits includes the Discovery Channel (Penn & Teller), TruTV (Almost Genius), and PBS (Roadtrip Nation).
+A shortlist of recording credits includes the Discovery Channel (Penn & Teller), TruTV (Almost Genius), The History Channel (Pawn Stars), and a DVD release of the PBS series "Roadtrip Nation".
 He produced Chris Berardo and the Desberardos CD "Ignoring All the Warning Signs" which reached #4 on a Sirius/XM radio Americana chart.

 As a songwriter Richard has had a dozen or more of his compositions recorded by other artists or appeared in the stage acts of various singers.
 He released a new collection of recordings early in 2016 titled "A Step Up".
 It consists of 10 of his original compositions produced in a collaboration with Rex Fowler of Aztec Two-Step.
 He conducts songwriting workshops on the festival circuit (Podunk Bluegrass, CT Folk, Black Bear Americana), has studied songwriting at the Berklee College of Music and was selected to be a featured artist at the Berklee songwriter showcase "Berklee in the Round".

-Richard also acts as Master of Ceremonies for a variety of concert events, including the Clearwater Festival, most recently over the weekend of June 16/17, 2018.
+Richard has also acted as Master of Ceremonies for a variety of concert events, including the Clearwater Festival, most recently over the weekend of June 16/17, 2018.

-For 19 years he has been one of the hosts of the "Bluegrass & Beer" series which occasionally takes place at The Acoustic in the Black Rock section of Bridgeport, CT.
+For more than 19 years he was one of the hosts of the popular "Bluegrass & Beer" series which took place monthly at the recently defunct Acoustic in the Black Rock section of Bridgeport, CT.